zedrdave/advent_of_code/README.md

 ### 3.1

-Boils down to detecting intersections between two sets of segments (with the huge restriction that segments are only vertical or horizontal).
+Went with detecting intersections between two sets of segments (restricted to vertical or horizontal).

-Nearly went overboard with a binary-tree sweep search implementation, before deciding that brute-force was more than enough.
-Which is good, because I would have been screwed for 3.2.
+Thought that foregoing binary-tree sweep search implementation was already total brute-force, then watched [this guy's 5 mins solution](https://www.youtube.com/watch?v=tMPQp60q9GA) and realised how hilariously off-base I was.
+There is indeed no good reason to deal with continuous-plane segments, rather than using the discrete grid nature of the problem, and exhaustively list all points (wouldn't scale for larger input/grid size, but who cares).

-*Note: watching [this guy's 5 mins solution](https://www.youtube.com/watch?v=tMPQp60q9GA) made me realise how hilariously off-base I was, in bothering with even the slightest degree of abstraction, rather than brute-forcing the sets of points.
-Decidedly not a natural competitive-coder here.*
+Decidedly not a natural competitive-coder here.

 ### 3.2